Editorial Feature

 Polymer Informatics: Current and Future Developments

 Traditional design strategies for synthetic polymers and organic molecules are experiment-based, guided by experience and intuition, and driven by application requirements.
-Due to the ever-growing demand for new materials and the vast number of already existing organic molecules, traditional methods are facing significant challenges.
-With rapid advances in high-throughput computing, machining learning (ML), and artificial intelligence (AI) applications, polymer informatics is emerging as a promising tool to ensure breakthrough discoveries in the field of polymer science.
+However, with the growing demand for new materials and the vast number of existing organic molecules, these methods face significant challenges.

 informatics, coding screen